cknoll/nose-ipdb/README.md

 - Pretty formated Traceback
 - Better comaptibility with unittest-package (select meaningful frame to launch ipdb/ips inside)

+To install this fork use e.g. `pip install git+https://github.com/cknoll/nose-ipdb`.

 Feal free to open an issue or send feedback to `"Carsten.+".replace('+', 'Knoll@') + "tu-dresden.de"`

+---

+**↓↓ Below follows the content of the original `README.md` ↓↓**

+---

+What about running nose with a smarter interactive debugger?

+Use this and *never* risk yourself forgetting `import ipdb; ipdb.set_trace()` in your code again!

+This plugin serves to launch ipdb or ipydex.IPS (i.e. embedded IPython shell) after an test failure or error.

+This plugin is about 95% based on nose's builtin [builtin debug plugin][1].

 Install
 --------